nextgis/nextgisweb/doc/developer/misc.rst

     :query z: zoom level
     :query x: tile number on x axis (horizontal)
     :query y: tile number on y axis (vertical)
+    :query cache: optional parameter (defaults true).
+If value set false tile will render from scratch
     :query nd: Return code if tile not present.
 Available values are: 204, 404, 200.
 Defaults to 200.
     :statuscode 200: no error
     :statuscode 204: no tile